DBC-SF/mentorship-wiki/deputy.md

 #### signin / signout:

-Use Deputy Kiosk when shift occurs onsite.

-Use Deputy Mobile when shift occurs offsite.
+Use Deputy Mobile for signing in/out of your shift.

-You cannot use the web interface to signin / signout

 A general how to can be found below in the Kiosk section.